 - Nuts and seeds

 If you are often eating on-the-go and find it difficult to get enough fiber every day, try Catalyst Bars.
-They are convenient and delicious, and give you high protein and high fiber with very low sugar.
+They are convenient and delicious, while giving you high protein, high fiber and very low sugar.